MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/alz-terraform-module.md

 Reuse of components is a fundamental principle of infrastructure as code.
 Modules are instrumental in defining standards and consistency across resource deployment within and across environments.
-The caf-enterprise-scale module is published to the official [Terraform Registry][tf-reg-azure] and is verified by HashiCorp.
+The Azure landing zones terraform accelerator is published to the official [Terraform Registry][tf-reg-azure] and is verified by HashiCorp.

 Deploying the module from the Terraform Registry provides strict version control while ensuring you always have access to the latest version.
 Doing so provides:

-- An accelerated delivery of Cloud Adoption Framework enterprise-scale in your environment.
+- An accelerated delivery of Azure landing zones in your environment.
-- A tested upgrade path to the latest version of Cloud Adoption Framework enterprise-scale.
+- A tested upgrade path to the latest version of Azure landing zones terraform accelerator.

 ## Benefits of using the module

-There are many benefits of using the caf-enterprise-scale module:
+There are many benefits of using the Azure landing zones terraform accelerator:

 - Managed and extensible core resource hierarchy for Subscription organization using Management Groups.
 - Scalable security governance and compliance using Azure Identity and Access Management (IAM) controls, with an extensive library of custom definitions ready to assign.